olaviinha/HSL-Stop-Departures/README.md

 ### How to find your stop number

 Stop numbers look something like this: H0107, V1777, E2122, etc.
 - HSL App's routes section.
-Tap on the stop to see its stop number.
+Tap on the stop in the map to see its stop number.
 - [Reittiopas](https://reittiopas.hsl.fi).
-Click on the stop to see its stop number.
+Click on the stop in the map to see its stop number.
-- Stop number is always written somewhere at the stop, so check the stop physically.
+- Check the stop physically.
+Stop number is always written somewhere at the stop.

 ### Notes